 The Transport Layer Security (TLS) protocol provides data encryption for socket-based communication, along with authentication of servers and (optionally) clients to prevent spoofing.

 OS X and iOS also provide support for the Secure Sockets Layer (SSL) protocol.
-TLS is the successor to SSL, so OS X and iOS use TLS by default if both protocols are supported.
+Because TLS is the successor to SSL, OS X and iOS use TLS by default if both protocols are supported.

 Connecting Securely to a URL